Thermal effects on fracture and brittle-to-ductile transition: Introduction

 \section{Introduction}

 The mechanical degradation of a material typically results from the insurgence of cracks, from their geometric arrangement and interactions and, finally, from temperature.
 The classical Griffith energetic approach in fracture mechanics deduces that, under a homogeneous stress $\sigma$, a single slit crack with half-length $L$ grows if $\sigma>\sqrt{2\gamma_s E'/(\pi L)}$, while if $\sigma<\sqrt{2\gamma_s E'/(\pi L)}$, it remains stable \cite{griffith,pugno}.
 Here, $E'$ is the equivalent elastic modulus, equal to the Young modulus $E$ in plane stress condition, and equal to $E/(1-\nu^2)$ in plane strain condition, where $\nu$ is the Poisson ratio of the material.
 Moreover, $\gamma_s$ is the surface energy density, that is, the energy expended to debond a unit length crack.
 This stability criterion measures an energy competition between the free surface energy created by the fracture and the elastic energy stored in the deformable solid.
-The latter has been extimated within the linear elasticity theory by Inglis \cite{Inglis} and Kolosoff \cite{kolosoff} and used by Griffith to develop his criterion.
+The latter has been evaluated within the linear elasticity theory by Inglis \cite{Inglis} and Kolosoff \cite{kolosoff} and used by Griffith to develop his criterion.
 The ingenious approach proposed by Griffith in his celebrated criterion has been largely and successfully tested in glass and other brittle materials containing cracks of controlled length \cite{lawn,och}, and also validated by atomistic simulations in ideal mono-crystalline systems \cite{mattoni,china}.
+Its main limiting hypothesis is that the overall fracture energy coincides with the surface energy, i.e. with the energy needed to break the bonds between the two crack faces.
 Since Griffith's theory fails to apply to ductile materials (where fracture energy is much higher than the only surface energy \cite{orowan1,orowan2}) it was generalized by Irwin to include plastic dissipation \cite{Irwin1,Irwin2}.
 More advanced models for ductile fracture, taking into account an explicit description of the `cohesive zone' where the plastic processes localize, have then been proposed by Dugdale and Barenblatt \cite{dugdale,barenblatt}.
 The theoretical relationship between the Griffith's theory, its Irwin modification, and the Dugdale-Barenblatt models was initially studied by Willis \cite{willis} and further investigated by Rice through the concept of $J$-integral \cite{rice}.
 In addition to the single fracture study, an important topic in linear elastic fracture mechanics is represented by the collective degradation mechanism induced by populations of cracks that interact depending on their geometric arrangement \cite{kachanov1,kachanov2,giordaPRL,giordaEFM,giordaPRB,giordaPRB2,dormieux,giordaRCC,mancaPRL,mancaEPJE,dormieuxkondo}.
 Due to the wide scientific and technological interest, the theoretical and experimental studies of fracture phenomena have been extremely extensive.
 Therefore, its history is long and complicated and, here, we refer the reader to the relevant literature \cite{broberg,ivanova,brobergbook,gross,erdogan}.
 We simply mention that current advanced researches concern the traction-separation relation in cohesive models \cite{park,ferdousi}, the instability in dynamic fracture \cite{marder1,chen}, and the variational approach to fracture \cite{marigo,khonsari}.
+Computational techniques for cracks propagation include the phase field method and the dual-horizon peridynamics formulation \cite{nume1,nume2,nume3,nume4}.